Joint Base Charleston hosts air expo Saturday - South Carolina Radio Network

 There will be some high-flying action in the skies over the Lowcountry this weekend as Joint Base Charleston hosts the 2018 Air and Space Expo.

-It will be the first time in seven years the base will host the event, which features air acrobatic acts, vintage planes, flight demonstrations and the United States Air Force Thunderbirds.
+It will be the first time in seven years the base will host the event, which features air acrobatic acts, vintage planes, and flight demonstrations.
 On the ground, guests can go inside planes, talk to pilots, meet crews and see Air Force exhibits.
 The Air Force band and honor guard will perform.

 “We know that the public is hungry for air shows,” Air Force Lt.
 Col. Francisco Flores said.
 “They love to see what we do and I can’t think of a better way to go ahead and pay back to our awesome military community that we’re a part of down here in Charleston.”